vatsaltailor/berry-airline-entry-model/README.md

 Berry, S. T. (1992).
 "Estimation of a Model of Entry in the Airline Industry." *Econometrica*, 60(4), 889–917.

+## Acknowledgments

+This implementation was originally developed as part of coursework at the Gies College of Business, University of Illinois, and has been adapted for public release.
+I am grateful to [Professor Yixin (Iris) Wang](https://giesbusiness.illinois.edu/profile/yixin-iris-wang) for providing the assignment materials and the `Berry_data.csv` dataset that made this project possible.

 ## License

 This code is provided for educational and research use.